Select Page

 A Fiduciary’s Duty of Care

-Under the duty of care provision, a fiduciary must make recommendations that are in the best interest of the client, seek the best execution of trades, and monitor client accounts over the course of the relationship.
+Under the duty of care provision, a fiduciary must make recommendations that are in the best interest of the client.
+Additionally, a fiduciary must seek the best execution of trades and monitor client accounts over the course of the relationship.

 A Fiduciary’s Duty of Loyalty

-Registered Investment Advisors [RIAs] are Fiduciaries
+Registered Investment Advisors [RIAs] are Fiduciaries.

 It may be surprising to learn that not all financial professionals are fiduciaries.
-In fact, representatives at broker dealers are generally not held to a fiduciary standard.
-These representatives are employees of the broker dealer and are compensated by trade commissions.
-This compensation structure can create a conflict of interest between products that are in the client’s best interest and those that generate the most profit for the broker dealer.
+In fact, representatives at broker-dealers are generally not held to a fiduciary standard.
+These representatives are employees of the broker-dealer and are compensated by trade commissions.
+This compensation structure can create a conflict of interest between products that are in the client’s best interest and those that generate the most profit for the broker-dealer.

 Benefits of Working with a Fiduciary